Romain3Ch216/TlseHypDataSet/README.rst

    $ pip install TlseHypDataSet

-Download the hyperspectral images at `www.toulouse-hyperspectral-data-set.com <https://www.toulouse-hyperspectral-data-set.com>`_ in an :code:`images` folder:
+Download the hyperspectral images from the `data catalogue <https://camcatt.sedoo.fr/catalogue/>`_ in an :code:`images` folder:

 .. code-block::